2025 NBA playoffs: (2) Houston Rockets vs. (7) Golden State Warriors

 The Rockets kept their season alive with a blowout win in Game 5 at home.
 Fred VanVleet scored 26 points on 8-of-13 shooting to lead the Rockets, while Amen Thompson had a breakout performance with 25 points on 8-of-12 shooting, 5 steals, 3 blocks.
 Dillon Brooks also added 24 points in the 131–116 win.
-Overall, the Rockets shot 55% from beyond the arc.
+Overall, the Rockets shot 55 percent from beyond the arc.
 Warriors coach Steve Kerr threw in the towel early with the game out of hand.
 A layup by VanVleet midway through the third quarter made it 93–64, and Kerr called a timeout and cleared his bench.
 The Warriors' reserves got the lead to just a 14-point deficit, but it never got any closer than that.

 Fred VanVleet had 29 points, eight assists and eight rebounds, Alperen Şengün contributed 21 points and 14 rebounds, and the Houston Rockets kept their season alive once again by beating the Golden State Warriors, 115–107.
 The Warriors only trailed by two points entering the fourth quarter, but they went cold, missing 13 straight shots between Draymond Green's basket with 10:12 left and a 3-pointer by Stephen Curry at the 3:35 mark.
 Throughout the second half, the Warriors utilized the Hack-a-Shaq strategy on Steven Adams, resulting in 16 free throw attempts by Adams, of which he made 9.

 Led by Buddy Hield's 33 points, including a record-tying nine three-pointers, the Warriors prevented the Rockets from becoming the first team to overcome a 3–1 series deficit since the 2019–20 Denver Nuggets.
 Stephen Curry, who played in his second game seven in three years, added a double-double of 22 points and 10 rebounds, while also scoring 14 of his points in the fourth quarter.
 During the first half, Hield scored 22 points and six three-pointers, being 9 of 11 from 3-point range.
 Amen Thompson led the Rockets with 24 points, but Fred VanVleet was limited to 17 points on 6-of-13 shooting.
 With the victory, the Warriors become the second 7-seed in three seasons to eliminate a 2-seed in the first round, after the 2022–23 Los Angeles Lakers.
 They also remain undefeated in the playoffs over the Rockets, moving up to 5–0, with all series victories coming during Stephen Curry and Draymond Green's tenure with the team.
 Per ESPN, this is the 4th series in NBA history to go a full seven games, and have both teams score an identical number of points.